sustainers/academic-map/universities/university_of_pennsylvania.md

 ## Overview

 The University of Pennsylvania (UPenn) is a leader in computational linguistics, artificial intelligence, and open-source research.
 Through the **Linguistic Data Consortium (LDC)**, UPenn has significantly contributed to open-source human language technology, supporting researchers worldwide in their efforts to develop machine learning models and natural language processing tools.
+While UPenn actively participates in open-source initiatives, it does not currently have a formal Open Source Program Office (OSPO).

 ## Open Source Science Collaboration